fluent-beats/fluent-bit-meminfo/README.md

 # Description

-[Fluent Bit](https://fluentbit.io) input plugin that collects memory info from Linux `meminfo device file`
+[Fluent Bit](https://fluentbit.io) input plugin that collects memory information from Linux hosts.

 This plugin **will only work** on hosts running Linux, because it relies on `/proc/meminfo` file from [Procfs](https://en.wikipedia.org/wiki/Procfs).